 Course Course Description Credit Hrs.
 Contact Hrs. teacher aiding in bilingual classrooms.
 Prerequisite(s): BIL 4000 or 4700/1450; consent of department.
-BIL 4002 APPLIED LINGUISTICS IN BILINGUAL EDUCATION (3) 3 3 Introduction to the English language, including language and the brain, first and second language acquisition, major components of linguistics (e.g., phonology, morphology, syntax, semantics, and sociolinguistics) and cognition and learning.
-Emphasis on the applicability of linguistics for ESL and bilingual education teachers and their students.
+BIL 4002 APPLIED LINGUISTICS IN BILINGUAL EDUCATION (3) Introduction to the English language, including language and the brain, first and second language acquisition, major components of linguistics (e.g., phonology, morphology, syntax, semantics, and sociolinguistics) and cognition and learning.
+Emphasis on the applicability of 3 3 linguistics for ESL and bilingual education teachers and their students.
 Fifteen (15) clock hours of field-based experience.
-BIL 4003 THEORETICAL FOUNDATIONS OF TEACHING ESL (3) Exploration of second language learning and acquisition theories as they pertain to ESL instruction.
-Sociolinguistic and sociocultural issues related to the teaching of English as a second 3 3 language are also investigated.
+BIL 4003 Exploration of second language learning and acquisition theories as they pertain to ESL instruction.
+Sociolinguistic and sociocultural issues related to the teaching of English as a second language are also investigated.
 Fifteen (15) clock hours of observation & tutoring.
 Prerequisite(s): BIL 4000 or 4700/1450; consent of department.
-BIL 4004 CROSS CULTURAL STUDIES FOR TEACHING ENGLISH LEARNERS (3) 3 3 Impact of culture on learners within society and the educational system and the importance of understanding the power of culture in addressing the needs of English Leaners.
+3 3 BIL 4004 CROSS CULTURAL STUDIES FOR TEACHING ENGLISH LEARNERS (3) Impact of culture on learners within society and the educational system and the importance of understanding the power of culture in addressing the needs of English Leaners.
 Exploration of the processes of acculturation and cultural conflict and the influence of cultural assumptions on student performance and self-image in the American educational system.
 Design of culturally relevant instruction to promote student academic success.
 Fifteen (15) clock hours of field-based experience.
 Prerequisite(s): Consent of department.

-BIL 4005 TEACHING ENGLISH LANGUAGE LEARNERS (3) 3 3 Foundational knowledge and current research on the social and academic factors that influence English Learners (ELs) learning experiences.
+3 3 BIL 4005 TEACHING ENGLISH LANGUAGE LEARNERS (3) Foundational knowledge and current research on the social and academic factors that influence English Learners (ELs) learning experiences.
 Exploration of strategies for teaching and assessing ELLs for educators across disciplinary content areas.
-Analysis of theories of first, second and heritage language sociolinguistics; language policy and planning; crossdisciplinary collaboration; parental/family language practices; family and community participation and involvement; informed decision making and advocacy; school/community discourses; learner accommodations; WIDA and Common Core standards; and culturally and linguistically appropriate assessment.
+Analysis of theories of first, second and heritage language sociolinguistics; language policy and planning; cross-disciplinary collaboration; parental/family language practices; family and community participation and involvement; informed decision making and advocacy; school/community discourses; learner accommodations; WIDA and Common Core standards; and culturally and linguistically appropriate assessment.
 Twenty (20) clock hours of field-based experience.
-BIL 4010 METHODS AND MATERIALS IN THE BILINGUAL CLASSROOM: FINE ARTS, HUMANITIES AND CHILDREN'S LITERATURE (3) Integrated approaches, methods, strategies and materials for teaching the fine arts, music, history and literature for the development of bilingualism and biliteracy in bilingual education classrooms.
-Fifteen (15) clock hours of field-based experience.
-Includes approaches, methods and strategies that make content accessible for both monolingual English speaking and culturally and linguistically diverse students.
-3 3
+3 3 BIL 4010 3 3